FAQs

 Have questions about what it’s like to work together?
 Check out these frequently asked questions.
 If you don’t see your question here, click here to get in touch.

-• I offer individual therapy (also called psychotherapy) for adults.
-I specialize in supporting anyone navigating eating disorders, disordered eating, body image concerns, anxiety, and major life changes.
+• I offer individual online therapy for adults.
+I specialize in eating disorders, disordered eating, body image concerns, and anxiety.

 To schedule a consultation, click here, or reach out to me directly by phone or email.